arneme/DataLake/README.md

 Login to your AWS account and select the EC2 service.
 Select *Key Pairs* from *Network and Security* in the right hand side menu.
 Click on the  *Create Key Pair* button and give it an appropriate name (the private part of the key will be automatically downloaded to your local computer.
 Store it in a safe place).

 #### Setup Spark Cluster
 The easiest way to setup a Spark cluster is to use the (mostly) automated Elastic Map Reduce (EMR) service.
-The steps we have used is as follows:
+The steps used in this project are as follows:

 1. Login to your AWS account and select the EMR service
 2. Click on the *Create Cluster* button
-3. Give the cluster a name and maker sure that *Launch Mode*: *Cluster* is selected
+3. Give the cluster a name and make sure that *Launch Mode*: *Cluster* is selected
 4. Select hardware configuration *m5.xlarge* and software configuration release *emr-5.27.0* and application *Spark*.
 5. Select the number of nodes in your cluster
 5. In the *Security and Access* configuration make sure to select the keypair you crerated in the previous section